 related settings need to be configured accordingly in order to be compliant

-and able to run Elasticsearch successfully in a FIPS 140-2 enabled JVM.
+and able to run Elasticsearch successfully in a FIPS 140-2 configured JVM.

 SSLv2 and SSLv3 are not allowed by FIPS 140-2, so

-Keystores can be used in a number of Default TLS/SSL settingsedit in order to
+Keystores can be used in a number of General TLS settings in order to

 conveniently store key and trust material.
 Neither

-can be used in a FIPS 140-2 enabled JVM however, so you must refrain from using
+can be used in a FIPS 140-2 configured JVM.
+Avoid using

-these keystores.
-Your FIPS 140-2 provider may provide a compliant keystore that can be used or you can use PEM encoded files.
-To use PEM encoded key material,
+these types of keystores.
+Your FIPS 140-2 provider may provide a compliant keystore

+implementation that can be used, or you can use PEM encoded files.
+To use PEM encoded

 options, and for trust material you can use